nxt-insurance/nxt_registry/README.md

   extend NxtRegistry

   CALLBACKS = registry :from do
-    layer :to do
+    level :to do
-      layer :via
+      level :via
     end
   end
 end